Applied Research

 When to Use Applied Research

-• Your study is linked to a specific organisation or industry
+• the study focuses on a particular organisation or industry

 Download the e-book and start making progress today